The GPU Phase Folding and Deep Learning Method for Detecting Exoplanet Transits: Methods

 \end{enumerate}

 Table~\ref{tab:GPU_perf_profiling} shows a breakdown of the final runtime of our GPU phase folding algorithm.
-As seen in this example, the program spent most of time on memory read/write operations within the GPU device (3.66 seconds), then on calculations within the GPU device (0.66 seconds), followed by the batch memory transfer from the GPU card to the CPU host (0.25 seconds).
-The total running time is 5.00 seconds to conduct folding and binning on a light curve with 70,000 epochs.
+As seen in this example, the program spent most of the time on memory read/write operations within the GPU device (3.66 seconds), then on calculations within the GPU device (0.66 seconds), followed by the batch memory transfer from the GPU card to the CPU host (0.25 seconds), then by memory allocation and free operations, mostly spent on the GPU device (0.18s). \rt{Lastly, initializing the program on the host CPU took a small time slice of 0.042 seconds.
+The total execution time amounted to 5.00 seconds.
+Note that this measured duration pertains to the folding and binning of a light curve consisting of 70,000 epochs.
+The execution time is subject to slight variations depending on the length of the Kepler light curves, with a marginal reduction in duration for shorter light curves.
+Roughly speaking, the maximum running time for processing Kepler light curves is around 5 seconds.}